-In a story published on SMH its been claimed that ANZ has received a $50m boost in revenue by changing the furniture in its 1,400 seat call centre based in South Melbourne.
+In a story published on SMH, it’s been claimed that the ANZ Melbourne call centre has received a $50m boost in revenue by changing the furniture in its 1,400 seat call centre based in South Melbourne.

 The article (and ANZ) have linked the improvement to higher staff engagement as “they’ve got more control of their surroundings”.

 Call me a little sceptical, but it’s hard to believe that some new furniture alone has lead to this.

 I suspect that the higher staff engagement would be a combination of a lot of factors, including the fact that ANZ has recognised and invested in their local onshore contact centres giving the staff a higher sense of security in light of lots of roles being shifted off-shore.

 Either way, its great news that ANZ decided to invest in their Melbourne call centre!